 Step 2: Develop an Impact Plan

-Once a project is selected for IPL support, the PI meets with appropriate Core and Affiliated IPL Faculty and Staff to outline an impact plan for translating the faculty member’s research into policy.
-The impact plan identifies what activities the PI can engage in over the course of the following year to move in the direction of their desired policy impact as well as how the IPL can support the engagement.
+Once a project is selected for IPL support, the PI meets with appropriate Core and Affiliated IPL Faculty and Staff to outline an impact plan for engaging with relevant policymakers and stakeholders.
+The impact plan identifies what activities the PI can engage in over the course of the following year to move in the direction of their desired policy engagement as well as how the IPL can support the outreach.
 The goals set during the impact plan are used to evaluate the success of the project at the end of the year.

 Step 3: Fund the Impact Plan